How to Price a Roofing Job

 It is a good idea to get quotes from multiple suppliers for materials to ensure you are getting the best price.
 You should also consider the level of experience and reputation of your workers when determining your hourly rate.
 Finally, be sure to communicate clearly with the customer about the scope of the work and the total cost of the job before beginning any work after you've learned how to estimate a roofing job.

 Stop fighting for the lowest bid by using your estimate to clearly show off your value and build a profitable business.
-With our help providing Roofing Software, you'll be able to master every stage of estimating and submitting bids so that success keeps coming in as time goes on.
+With software for roofers, you'll be able to master every stage of estimating and submitting bids so that success keeps coming in as time goes on.

-If you are just starting, take a look at our guide on how to start a roofing business
+If you are just starting, review our roofing business guide for beginners

 Conclusion